BlockChain-Station/docs/README.md

 ### Speed

-EnterChain achieves transactions finality in 5 second on average.
+Blockchain Station™ achieves transactions finality in 5 second on average.

 ### Scalability

-EnterChain can process thousands of transactions per seconds and can scale to hundreds of nodes.
+Blockchain Station™ can process thousands of transactions per seconds and can scale to hundreds of nodes.

 ### Security

 Hyperthereum provides institutional-grade security to distributed networks.
-EnterChain offers absolute finality, which means that transactions can never be reverted like in networks with probabilistic finality.\
+Blockchain Station™ offers absolute finality, which means that transactions can never be reverted like in networks with probabilistic finality.\
-EnterChain is also leaderless.
+Blockchain Station™ is also leaderless.
 By removing leaders, security doesn’t rely on a small set of actors.

 ### Smart contract support

-EnterChain is fully compatible with Ethereum.
+Blockchain Station™ is fully compatible with Ethereum.
 Developers can create and deploy smart contracts as they would on Ethereum.

 ### Blockchain-as-a-service